janraj/Networking/sftp/README.md

    ![](./images/SftpService.png)

-## Use Citrix ADC to expose the SFTP service
+## **Citrix ADC to route the traffic to SFTP service**

-Now your sftp micro service is up and running.
+Now your SFTP service is up and running.
 Next step is to expose this application for users.
 Citrix ADC is being used here to route the traffic to the SFTP service.

 1. Create an ingress for the sftp application.